notmuch/notmuch/doc/man7/notmuch-search-terms.rst

 These thread ID values can be seen in the first column of output from **notmuch search**

-The **folder:** prefix can be used to search for email message files that are contained within particular directories within the mail store.
-If the same email message has multiple message files associated with it, it's sufficient for a match that at least one of the files is contained within a matching directory.
-Only the directory components below the top-level mail database path are available to be searched.
+The **path:** prefix searches for email messages that are in particular directories within the mail store.
+The directory must be specified relative to the top-level maildir (and without the leading slash).
+By default, **path:** matches messages in the specified directory only.
+The "/\*\*" suffix can be used to match messages in the specified directory and all its subdirectories recursively.
+**path:""** matches messages in the root of the mail store and, likewise, **path:\*\*** matches all messages.

+The **folder:** prefix searches for email messages by maildir or MH folder.
+For MH-style folders, this is equivalent to **path:**.
+For maildir, this includes messages in the "new" and "cur" subdirectories.
+The exact syntax for maildir folders depends on your mail configuration.
+For maildir++, **folder:""** matches the inbox folder (which is the root in maildir++), other folder names always start with ".", and nested folders are separated by "."s, such as **folder:.classes.topology**.
+For "file system" maildir, the inbox is typically **folder:INBOX** and nested folders are separated by slashes, such as **folder:classes/topology**.

+Both **path:** and **folder:** will find a message if *any* copy of that message is in the specific directory/folder.

 The **date:** prefix can be used to restrict the results to only messages within a particular time range (based on the Date: header) with